BO-WEI-CHEN/R-web-crawling-xpath/README.md

-# R-web-crawling-xpath
+# R-Web-Crawling-an relatively easy way
-Using Xpath to access web data
+Using xpath to access web data